-Set to launch in April 2020, Peacock already has an impressive lineup of new and classic content expected to be available at launch or shortly thereafter, including complete runs of popular syndicated series, reboots and revivals of fan-favorite shows, and even some classic and original films.
+Set to launch on April 15, 2020, Peacock already has an impressive lineup of new and classic content expected to be available at launch or shortly thereafter, including complete runs of popular syndicated series, reboots and revivals of fan-favorite shows, and even some classic and original films.

 Here’s everything we know about Peacock so far.

 In NBCUniversal’s announcement of the official name for the service in September 2019, Peacock was also given its April 2020 launch date.
-There was no specific day given for the service to go live, but we do know that more than 15,000 hours of content will be available when Peacock goes live.
+We now know the free premium ad-supported streaming service will be available April 15 for Comcast’s Xfinity TV and broadband-only customers.
+It will debut nationally on July 15, with all subscription tiers available.

 Classic and current TV